experimental-design/bofire/README.md

 ## Tests

-To run unit tests, execute the following:
+To run unit tests, execute the following on Linx.

 ```bash
 # activate venv